mahmoud-eslami/resume/README.md

 **Mobile Developer**

-I am a mobile developer with 2+ years experience to design and develop iOS and Android app using `flutter` Also I enjoy to learn new thing in my free times and currently I am learning `Android / Kotlin` .
+I am a mobile developer with 2+ years of experience designing and developing iOS and Android apps using `flutter`, Also I enjoy learning new things in my free time.

 ---